-Furnace flame sensors: How they work, when to repair or replace, and their cost
+Furnace flame sensors: cost, how they work, and when to repair

 At HVAC.com, our writers create solutions that put you in control of your HVAC system.
 Our product reviews and recommendations are researched and backed by real buyers and industry experts, not dictated by our partners.